oroinc/crm/UPGRADE-2.0.md

 ========================

 ####General
+- Upgrade to 2.0 is available only from 1.10 version.
+For this update was added the command "oro:platform:upgrade20".
+Before run this command the cache has to be deleted.
+  Command have to be run only one time.
+In next releases 2.x to apply release changes it will be enough run the command "oro:platform:update".
+  Upgrade from version less then 1.10 is not supported.
 - Changed minimum required php version to 5.6
 - Field `dataChannel` for `Lead` and `Opportunity` was removed.
 To keep BC after upgrade to 2.0 and keep data in reports and data grids this field is converted in extend field with name `data_channel`.